A. Hiring policies

 May 3, 2004: Approved by Faculty Senate

-In accordance with the Americans with Disabilities Act and the Michigan Persons with Disabilities Civil Rights Act, Calvin College supports employment of qualified individuals with disabilities.
-Consistent with legal regulations and current college policy, Calvin College provides individuals with disabilities reasonable accommodations to allow them to participate in college activities, programs and services.
-A staff member seeking accommodation can obtain a request for accommodation based on disability Form and a medical inquiry form from the human resources office.
+In accordance with the Americans with Disabilities Act and the Michigan Persons with Disabilities Civil Rights Act, Calvin University supports employment of qualified individuals with disabilities.
+Consistent with legal regulations and current university policy, Calvin University provides individuals with disabilities reasonable accommodations to allow them to participate in university activities, programs and services.
+A staff member seeking accommodation can obtain a ADA request for reasonable accommodation form and a ADA medical inquiry form from the human resources office.

 Policy on employment of relatives

-Relationship to another individual employed by the college will not constitute an advantage for appointment, promotion, retention, salary or leave of absence granted by the college.
-The basic criteria for appointment and promotion of all college faculty, staff and student employees will be appropriate qualifications and performance.
+Relationship to another individual employed by the university will not constitute an advantage for appointment, promotion, retention, salary or leave of absence granted by the university.
+The basic criteria for appointment and promotion of all university faculty, staff and student employees will be appropriate qualifications and performance.
 A staff member is not permitted to supervise a person to whom he or she is related.
-Calvin College follows the anti-nepotism guidelines further described in the college policy on employment of relatives.
+Calvin University follows the anti-nepotism guidelines further described in the university policy on employment of relatives.